 Whether to invest alone by foreign investors, or jointly invest with a domestic partner, maybe one of the most common questions raised by potential investors.
 Here we summaries the main advantages & disadvantages for investing alone by foreign investors (as previously known as WFOE), so that the corresponding disadvantages & advantage of non-WFOE-type Foreign-Invested Limited Liability Company may be clear as well.

 - There is no need for long negotiations with a domestic partner.

-- Complete management control of the foreign investor(s).
+- Complete management control by foreign investors.
 There is no need to take into consideration the interests, needs, and schedule of a domestic partner.
-Therefore, this structure is particularly recommended for foreign investors who are already familiar with doing business in China.
+Therefore, this structure is especially recommended for foreign investors who are already familiar with doing business in China.

-- The foreign investor(s) will not benefit from the assistance of a domestic partner for obtaining government approvals, premises and land.
+- The foreign investors will not benefit from the assistance of local partners for obtaining government approvals, premises, and land.

-- The time to market may take some more time for inexperienced foreign investor(s) in China.
-Indeed, there will be no domestic partner to provide for existing sales and distribution channels, and local connections.
+- It may take more time for inexperienced foreign investors to access the market in China.
+There will be no domestic partner to provide for sales through existing distribution channels and local connections.

 To know more, download our legal handbook related to foreign investment in China…

 Register your trademark in China